nastazya/Movies-analytics/Blogpost-Story-1.md

 ### Solution and next steps
 -  In here we see that through the years the genres kept the leading positions in popularity and brought higher revenues despite low correlation.
 Importance of studying the problem in different perspectives ( various time periods, feature combinations, etc.).

+In order to maximize the revenues, a genre popularity prediction should be considered during the planning of budgeting and the number of movies in each genre.